 The Lake Oswego, Oregon, resident majored in political science with a Hispanic studies minor.
 She tutored with the Learnworks after-school program at the Ada Jenkins Center, led trips with Davidson Outdoors and served as an assistant teacher with the Hispanic Studies Department.
 She studied abroad in Cochabamba, Bolivia, where she studied indigenous cultures and gained an interest in learning more about minority resilience efforts in Latin America.
 She also conducted research on the Spanish Gitano (Roma) populations in Madrid and Barcelona with an Abernethy Research Grant.

 "In my Fulbright year," she said, "I will improve my Spanish fluency and also gain a greater understanding of how I, as a U.S. citizen, might help foster greater intercultural communication with communities in Colombia."

-Steffaney Wood '18 was awarded the J. William Fulbright Foreign Scholarship to conduct research at the Finnish Environment Institute (SYKE) Marine Science Centre under Drs.
+Steffaney Wood '18 was awarded a Fulbright U.S. Student Program grant to conduct research at the Finnish Environment Institute (SYKE) Marine Science Centre under Drs.
 Anke Kremp and Sanna Suikkanen.